gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 father up and moving.

 But that wasn't enough for whatever she was not-talking to.
-What about the use of her hand---her good one?
-No---and no again when it asked about her candlemarked hand.
+What about the use of her hand—her good one?
+No—and no again when it asked about her candlemarked hand.
 Just one finger?
-Maybe---no, absolutely not, not if she had to cut it off herself.
+Maybe—no, absolutely not, not if she had to cut it off herself.

 Then she looked at her father and saw the flute sticking up